npetrovski/php5-image/README.md

 # PHP5 Image Manipulation Library

-PHP5 Image is a full object-oriented library for an image manipulation by PHP and GD2.
+PHP5 Image is a full **object-oriented library for an image manipulation by PHP and GD2**.
 It is an extended version of [http://code.google.com/p/php-image/ php-image] project and can be used either standalone or inside [http://framework.zend.com/ Zend Framework] projects.

 The project currently provides readers for PNG, JPEG, GIF, PSD, ICO image-file types, and outputs all GD2-supported types.

+## Requirements

+- PHP >=5.3
+- Fileinfo Extension

 ![php5-image](/php5-image.png "Title")